wp-plugins/affiliates/readme.txt

 6. Referrals II - showing detailed information stored along with referrals obtained through the Affiliates Contact widget
 7. Options - where general settings are maintained
 8. Menu - the Affiliates menu
+9. Affiliates Contact Widget - Usable example widget for lead generation and referrals with applied commission rate
+10. Affiliates Contact Widget - Visitor's view (theme Twenty Eleven)
+11. Affiliates Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
+Also available as a shortcode to embed on pages.
+12. Affiliates Registration Widget - Visitor's view of the form.
+Also available as a shortcode to embed on pages.
+13. Affiliates Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.

 == Changelog ==

+= 1.1.0 =
+* Automated affiliate registration, providing affiliate registration widget, registration form shortcode and API
+* Important bug fixes

 = 1.0.4 =
 * This release fixes the issue of md5-encoded links not showing up